pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 #### isNull
-Checks is this variant value Null.
+Checks is this variant value is Null.

 > `public` isNull(): boolean